Let's Play Music

 Easter Rhythm Game Flashcardscoloured rhythm game flashcards

-1. Discuss each picture, saying the words and clapping the matching rhythm in turn.
+2. Introduction: Discuss each picture, saying the words and clapping the matching rhythm in turn.
+This familiarizes children with the rhythm patterns and their corresponding images.

-2. Mix them up and ask the child to try to match the pairs of pictures and rhythms.
-You can also vary this by asking them to close their eyes while you hide one picture and then they have to guess which one you’re hiding.
+3. Matching Game: Mix up the cards and ask the child to match the pairs of pictures and rhythms.
+For extra fun, have the child close their eyes while you hide one picture, then guess which one is missing.

-3. Then use the cards as a prompt, first showing the picture and asking the child to clap the rhythm and say the words that belong to it.
+4. Using the Cards as Prompts: Show the picture cards and ask the child to clap the rhythm and say the words that belong to each one.

-4. Whisper the words of one of the cards e.g “Hot Cross Buns” into one child’s ear.
-He or she then has to tap that rhythm a couple of times while everyone else has to guess which picture it corresponds to.
-They can do this by pointing at the picture and saying the words.
+5. Guessing Game: Whisper the words of one of the cards e.g “Hot Cross Buns” into one child’s ear, and then they tap the rhythm while the others guess which picture it corresponds to.
+They can do this by pointing at the correct picture and saying the words.

 If you’re looking for more rhythm activities for kids, check out our rhythm Pinterest board.